philmar1/PIK3CA-mutation-prediction/README.md

 ![Alt text](images/DualStreamNet.png)

-For educational purpose, I first started by created a simple aggregator based on self attention module.
-This aggregator can use simple attention block or gated attention block.
-The model is simply called AttentionBasedNet and can be found in src/owking_project/pipeines/training/models/AttentionBased.py.
-Here is a piece of code for the model:
+For educational purpose, I first started by creating a simple aggregator based on self attention modules.
+This aggregator can use simple attention blocks or gated attention blocks.
+The model is called AttentionBasedNet and can be found in src/owking_project/pipeines/training/models/AttentionBased.py.
+Here is a piece of code of the model:

 ![Alt text](images/code_piece.png)